 He has worked very hard to get where he is today.
 Jimmy Don beginning began with building farm fences.
 There are about 70 miles of fences in the Crawford Texas area that were constructed by him over a 5 year period.

 Hello Jimmy Don!
 What a pleasure to be able to meet Jimmy Don, his assistant Frank, his manager Megan, his son Jake and his wife Lori.
 They were all so very nice and accommodating as I was able to sit right down with Jimmy Don and chat about his business and the show Fixer Upper.
 Chip & Joanna’s names were also mentioned!
 It was fun to get the inside scoop on everything straight from Jimmy Don.

 This bluebonnet photo was taken when the skies were sunny and calm on our drive back to Waco.
-On our way to visit Jimmy Don, it was getting very dark, emergency thunderstorm notifications were coming on the radio, very close lightening and then black skies, rain and walnut sized hail.
+On our way to visit Jimmy Don, it was getting very dark, emergency thunderstorm notifications were coming on the radio, very close lightning, and then black skies, rain, and walnut-sized hail.
 Welcome to Texas!!